Technigo/project-express-api/README.md

 https://nuclear-plants-api.herokuapp.com/:id
 Displays one reactor/power plant that has the ID that matches the one inserted in the end of the URL.
 The ID is a number from 0 to 275.

-**Power plants and reactors by country** blabla/nuclear-power-plants/countries/:country Displays all reactors in the chosen country that is inserted in the end of the URL.
-To write the name of states in a way that matches the API, see this list (link).

 ## View it live